|>||Prepare||>||Submission & Peer Review||>||Licensing & Open Access||>||Publication||>||Promotion|

 If a preprint is assigned a DOI, Wiley will assign a new DOI to the accepted article and can optionally link to the preprint.
 Note that the preprint publisher must link to the published article--this is mandatory and falls on the preprint server, not Wiley.
 More details are available here.

 The above sections detail Wiley's general policy for preprint submissions.
-Wiley's society partners may set policies independently and authors should refer to the policy on the individual journal pages.
+A number of Wiley journals have set policies independently and authors should refer to the policy on the individual journal pages.